Long time existence for the bosonic membrane in the light cone gauge

 We denote $\textbf{L}^2(M,\Gamma^{\infty}(T^lM))$ the completions of $\Gamma^{T^lM}$ in above inner product.
 The Sobolev space $\textbf{H}^l(M)$ is the completion of $\textbf{C}^{\infty}(M)$ with respect to the norm

-In this paper case, we consider the Sobolev space and function space of functions on $M$ in a fixed coordinate.
-For any $l\in[1,\infty]$, $\textbf{H}^l$ denotes the Sobolev space of functions on $M$ whose derivatives of up to order $l$ are square integrable.
+In this paper, we consider the Sobolev space and function space of functions on $M$ in a fixed coordinate.
+For any $l\in[1,\infty]$, $\textbf{H}^l$ denote the Sobolev space of functions on $M$ whose derivatives of up to order $l$ are square integrable.
 The corresponding norm is

 where $Du$ denote any coordinate derivative $\partial_au$.